cruentius/HwInfoWorker/README.md

 Build the application in Release mode.
 Register the service with PowerShell commands found [here](https://docs.microsoft.com/nl-nl/aspnet/core/host-and-deploy/windows-service?view=aspnetcore-3.1&tabs=visual-studio).

-After registering and starting the service, you are able to see logs in 'Event Viewer'.
+After registering and starting the service, you are able to see application logs in 'Event Viewer'.